yiuklh/jsproj2hy/README.md

 Date: July 2016

-Finalized Project3 was created based on building blocks from projects 1 & 2.
+Finalized Project3 was created based on the 'building blocks' from projects 1 & 2.
 - *All projects are one-way commute (i.e. A to B), no backtrack, no short-cuts, no transfer.

 - Project1: simple prompt interface.
 Line4 only and always start at the first station.